bi-labor/es-mssql/docs/exercise7.md

 1. Save the dashboard (just like you saved each visualization).

 1. Create a screenshot of this dashboard and save it as `ex7.png`.
-The screenshot should contain the entire browser window, the time, and the computer and username (as previously).
+The screenshot should show the entire dashboard with all three visualizations visible.

 1. Export the dashboard _ndjson_ file as `ex7.ndjson`, as done previously, but this time also **include related objects** (this is a setting in Kibana when exporting).